What is Orienteering?

 The Colorado Scholastic Orienteering League (CSOL) was created in 2011 to bring together middle school and high school students for healthy competition in the outdoors.
 The annual CSOL series consists of three meets plus a final championship event, for a total of four events.
 All high school and middle school students in Colorado and Wyoming are invited to compete for themselves and their schools.

-In addition to the four meets specified above, all CSOL participants are invited to attend RMOC's other events throughout the year, either for extra practice or just for fun.
-[Full 2017 Event Schedule]
+In addition to the four meets specified above, all CSOL participants are invited to attend RMOC's other events throughout the year, for extra practice or just for fun.
+[Full 2018 Event Schedule]

 - Generally, middle school students compete on the Yellow (beginner) course, and high school students compete on the Orange (intermediate) course.
 Beginners in high school have the option of entering the non-competitive JV category, which uses the Yellow (beginner) course.